 If an accident victim wishes to bring a premises liability claim in Colorado, the paperwork must be filed within Colorado’s statute of limitations or legal deadline for filing.
 This time limit is two years from the date of the accident, in most cases.
 If the victim does not discover his or her injuries right away, the clock will start ticking on the date of discovery.

-If you have questions about Colorado’s premises liability laws or a potential case in Denver, contact a Denver slip and fall attorney from the Fang Law Firm to request a free consultation.
+If you have questions about Colorado’s premises liability laws or a potential case in Denver, contact a Denver slip and fall attorney from Fang Accident Lawyers to request a free consultation.